BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 ### P2: Security Hardening
 1. Set the correct file and directory permissions for the website located in `/var/lib/etechacademy`
 1. All files should be owned by the user and group `www-data`.
-1. Directories should allow the owner full permissions, the group and all others read and execute.
+1. Directories should allow the owner full permissions, the group, and all others read and execute.
 1. Files should allow the owner to read and write and be read only for the group and all others.
 1. The `.env` file should only be readable and writable by the owner.